Yokusenpai/full-stack-portfolio-public/README.md

-# My Portfolio Webpage
+# My Portfolio Webpage Public source code

-This is the repository for my professional portfolio website, built to showcase my projects, skills, and creativity for prospective employers.
+This repository is a public copy of portfolio website, built to showcase my projects, skills, and creativity for prospective employers.

-## Live demo

-- Deployed frontend: **update this link after deployment**

 ## Tech stack